Payback (2014): Aftermath

-On the June 2 episode of Raw, Stephanie McMahon announced that Daniel Bryan will defend his WWE World Heavyweight Championship against Kane in a stretcher match if he is able to compete.
-If Bryan is not able to compete, he will be stripped of the title, and the Money in the Bank ladder match will be for the vacated WWE World Heavyweight Championship.
+On the June 2 episode of Raw, Stephanie McMahon announced that Daniel Bryan would defend his WWE World Heavyweight Championship against Kane in a stretcher match if he was able to compete.
+If Bryan was not able to compete, he would be stripped of the title, and the Money in the Bank ladder match at the titular pay-per-view would be for the vacated WWE World Heavyweight Championship.
 However, Bryan was officially stripped of the title on the June 9 episode of Raw.

-While Evolution was in the ring addressing that their loss to The Shield is not the end of their feud, Batista interrupted Triple H, demanding the one-on-one WWE World Heavyweight Championship match which he earned at the Royal Rumble.
+While Evolution was in the ring addressing that their loss to The Shield was not the end of their feud, Batista interrupted Triple H, demanding the one-on-one WWE World Heavyweight Championship match which he earned at the Royal Rumble.
 After Triple H explained that Batista cannot have a title shot that night due to Bryan's injury, Batista announced his resignation and left the ring.
 Later that night, Triple H and Randy Orton confronted The Shield, with Triple H announcing that their loss at Payback was "Plan A", and that he had a "Plan B".
 Without warning, Seth Rollins attacked Dean Ambrose and Roman Reigns with a steel chair, turning his back on The Shield and aligning himself with The Authority.

 Bo Dallas took on Kofi Kingston in a rematch.
-Bo ended up defeating Kingston, continuing his undefeated streak.
+Dallas ended up defeating Kingston continuing his undefeated streak.

-The next night on Raw, Cody choose Sin Cara as the new partner for Goldust and the two took on Curtis Axel and Ryback.
-Sin Cara and Goldust ended up losing and Cody, who was watching the match backstage, had a disappointed look on his face.
+The next night on Raw, Cody Rhodes choose Sin Cara as the new partner for Goldust and the two took on Curtis Axel and Ryback.
+Sin Cara and Goldust ended up losing and Rhodes, who was watching the match backstage, had a disappointed look on his face.
 He then proceeded to choose R-Truth next week on Raw and finally as a new persona called Stardust.
+On June 27, a rematch pitting Gold and Stardust against Ryback and Axel was scheduled for Money in the Bank.

-In June, Paige feuded with Cameron and defeated her in two non-title matches.
-However, Cameron's tag team partner Naomi went on to beat Paige in a non-title match, leading to Naomi being granted a title match at Money in the Bank, which she lost.
+Big E and Rusev also continued their feud, leading to a rematch at Money in the Bank.